Interwoven Quotes

 Interwoven quotes by William Wilson

-#79.
 The doer cannot apprehend who the powers are whose emissary and acting agent he is; he must nevertheless be aware that the fullness of the world's destiny, namelessly interwoven, passes through his hands.
 It is said in the Mishnah, "Every man shall say: 'It is for me that the world was created.'
-"16 And again, "Every man shall say: 'The world rests on me,' " which is corroborated by the hasidic text: "Yes, he is the only one in the world, and its continued existence depends on his deed. - Author: Martin Buber
+"16 And again, "Every man shall say: 'The world rests on me,' " which is corroborated by the hasidic text: "Yes, he is the only one in the world, and its continued existence depends on his deed. ~ Martin Buber

 Interwoven quotes by Martin Buber